-Determined to find my way into the mustard-size faith that can move mountains, I immersed myself in scripture studies, prayer groups, parish events, and anything else that seemed faith-building.
+Determined to find my way into the mustard seed size faith that can move mountains, I immersed myself in scripture studies, prayer groups, parish events, and anything else that seemed faith-building.
 Many good fruits came from this daily effort, including a few answered prayers, but not enough.
 Faith had to be better than this!
-I still felt like I was seeking a God who was the kind of father I needed all my life.

 Deep down, when we try and try but fail to have the kind of faith that gets results from our prayer requests, we don’t really blame ourselves.
 We blame God.
 He is, after, all, way more powerful than we are.
 He can make miracles happen despite our smaller-than-mustard-seed faith.